jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 to fight cybercrime.
 For more about this initiative, please see page 111\.
 Other types of BEC attacks
- Direct Email Compromise (DEC)compromised email accounts are used to socially engineer in\-house or third\-party accounting roles to wire funds to the attackers bank account or change payment information for an existing account.
+• Direct Email Compromise (DEC)—compromised
+email accounts are used to socially engineer in\-house or third\-party accounting roles to wire funds to the attacker’s bank account or change payment information for an existing account.
- Vendor Email Compromise (VEC)social engineering of an existing supplier relationship by hijacking a payment\-related email and impersonating company employees to convince a supplier to redirect outstanding payment to an illicit bank account.
+• Vendor Email Compromise (VEC)—social
+engineering of an existing supplier relationship by hijacking a payment\-related email and impersonating company employees to convince a supplier to redirect outstanding payment to an illicit bank account.
- False Invoice Scama mass social engineering scam that exploits well\-known business brands to convince companies to pay fake invoices.
+• False Invoice Scam—a mass social engineering scam that exploits well\-known business brands to convince companies to pay fake invoices.
- Attorney Impersonationthe exploitation of trusted relationships with large, well\-known law firms to increase credibility with executives of small companies and start\-ups to complete
+• Attorney Impersonation—the exploitation of
+trusted relationships with large, well\-known law firms to increase credibility with executives of small companies and start\-ups to complete